AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ## aio api-mesh:log-get-bulk

 The `log-get-bulk` command creates a CSV file with logs for the selected mesh during the specified time range.
-The maximum time range is 30 minutes.
+The maximum time range is 30 minutes and only logs from the last 30 days are accessible.

 ### Usage